DrozmotiX/ioBroker.coronavirus-statistics/README.md

 	### __WORK IN PROGRESS__
 	* (DutchmanNL)
 -->

+### __WORK IN PROGRESS__ - Disable code for inactive APIs
+* (DutchmanNL) Remove specific data regarding germany as APIs are not available anymore
+* (DutchmanNL) Data source dedicated for https://coronavirus-19-api.herokuapp.com, we are unable to support more API due to changes and complexity

 ### 0.8.8-0 (2021-11-19)
 * (jlssmt) added hospital index for germany and federal states of germany